 The Best Lodging in Wisconsin

-If you're looking for the perfect lodging in Wisconsin, you'll find it amongst our unique collection of Inns.
-We offer a range of accommodations from cozy and rustic to urban and modern.
+If you want to stay in the best lodging in Wisconsin, then look through our unique collection of Inns.
+We offer a range of accommodations that cater to a variety of needs.
 After a day spent exploring Wisconsin's winter wonderland, you'll be looking for a warm and comforting place to wind down, rest, and recuperate.
-Let us extend to you our award-winning hospitality, and you'll find yourself never wanting to leave.
+A few days spent with our extraordinary hospitality, and you'll find yourself never wanting to leave.